plnkx/blog/_posts/2015-06-06-dantes-inferno-my-favorite-plnkx-note.markdown

 But mostly, things went well.
 I was making progress.
 So I posted another note for me to 'find' as I walked from my car to the office.

-That extended my daily testing: drive to work, get a buzz at my regular parking spot, walk towards the office, halfway there expect another note to appear.
-The second note read:
+That extended my daily testing: drive to work, wait for the buzz at my regular parking spot, then walk towards the office; halfway there another note appears:

 ```
-Too late to turn back now?
+"Too late to turn back now?"
 ```

 Well, maybe.
 And maybe not!
 Changes in management at the time made me